 - Nimble – Is not afraid to continually take in new data points and monitor milestones and be willing to tweak or redirect the efforts quickly but without losing sight of the end goal

-- Humble – Is the first to let others take credit for the company/team/project successes and first to take responsibility for mistakes, missteps and failures
+- Humble – Is the first to let others take credit for the company/team/project successes and take responsibility for mistakes, missteps, and failures.

 - Empathetic – Quickly hears team pain and concern but can quickly separate the valid from the invalid and take action appropriately

-Transformational leaders are not common, in fact they are a rare breed.
-A lot of leaders start out as transformational leaders when they start a new job or role with a company but quickly their focus moves from organizational change and risk taking to job security.
-It’s a natural instinct.
-Leaders that continually drive for change and high performance have the discipline to take the time to step out of the “business as usual” complacency, reevaluate the goal, direction and course and inspire new challenges and focus.
-They also have the discipline to seek out the naysayers and visionaries that will challenge the “group think”, complacency, goal, focus and direction.
+Transformational leaders are not common; in fact, they are a rare breed.
+Many leaders start as transformational leaders when they start a new job or role with a company but quickly, their focus moves from organizational change and risk-taking to job security.
+It’s an instinct.
+Leaders that continually drive for change and high performance have the discipline to take the time to step out of the “business as usual” complacency, reevaluate the goal, direction, and course and inspire new challenges and focus.
+They also have the discipline to seek out the naysayers and visionaries that will challenge the “group think,” complacency, goal, focus, and direction.

 The last and most important fact about transformational leaders may surprise you.
 They can exist in your organization today.
 They are not always found heading a business unit or leading an organization.
-Employees at all levels of a company have the opportunity to become transformational in their role and in their tasks.
-Anyone that figures out a better method or process that does his or her work more efficiently and creates the conversation with the organization to implement this change is a transformational leader.
-Transformation is about feeling empowered to have control and influence in your job and with your task regardless of what seat you are sitting and it stretches from the corner office to the remote call center employee at his/her kitchen table.
+Employees at all levels of a company can become transformational in their roles and tasks.
+Anyone that figures out a better method or process that does his or her work more efficiently and creates a conversation with the organization to implement this change is a transformational leader.
+Transformation is about feeling empowered to have control and influence in your job and your task regardless of what seat you are sitting.
+It stretches from the corner office to the remote call center employee at his/her kitchen table.
 A company is on a trajectory to high performance when transformational leadership permeates the culture…